Uruguayan forward strikes to help Walter Mazzarri's side regain momentum in race for immediate Champions League return next season

 The explosive forward powered home a left-footed drive that left Handanovic helpless and sent the home crowd silent.

-The result means both Napoli and Udinese remain locked on 47 points in the Serie A table, just one behind Lazio, who currently occupy third, as the race for Champions League qualification intensifies.
+The result means both Napoli and Udinese remain locked on 47 points in the Serie A table, just one behind Lazio, which currently occupies third, as the race for Champions League qualification intensifies.